You can report side-effects of the COVID-19 vaccine (in Dutch) to the Pharmacovigilance Centre Lareb.

 Very rare and serious side-effect of Janssen and AstraZeneca vaccines

 In very rare cases, more serious side-effects may also occur.
 These symptoms are very uncommon.
 In the context of the AstraZeneca and Janssen vaccines, this can involve a combination of blood clots (thrombosis) with low levels of blood platelets (thrombocytopenia).
 This side-effect is referred to as thrombosis with thrombocytopenia syndrome (TTS).

 Since the risk of this rare side-effect is very low, these vaccines are deployed for some specific groups.
 The AstraZeneca vaccine is only given to people born in 1960 or before.
-On 2 June, the Health Council of the Netherlands advised using the Janssen vaccine in situations in which the advantage of a single vaccination (rather than 2 doses) is very significant.
-Another relevant factor here is that mRNA vaccines are now available in sufficient quantities and the oldest age groups have already been vaccinated.
-Read more in the advisory report (in Dutch).
+The Health Council of the Netherlands advised using the Janssen vaccine in situations in which the advantage of a single vaccination (rather than 2 doses) is very significant.

 It is important to contact medical professionals immediately if you develop these symptoms after vaccination with Janssen or AstraZeneca: